Become a Bencher

 A candidate for election as a Bencher must:

-• Be a practising lawyer on Tuesday, February 28, 2023, and have their name on the voters’ list on Monday, March 27, 2023;
+• Be a practising lawyer on the 1st Monday in March of the election year, and have their name on the voters’ list

-If you have any questions about Becoming A Bencher, please contact any one of the following:
+If you have any questions about Becoming a Bencher, please contact any one of the following:

 Leah Kosokowsky, Chief Executive Officer204-926-2030lkosokowsky@lawsociety.mb.ca